rykroon/blog/content/posts/understanding-money-as-a-unit-of-value.md

 There's a common nostalgia for the days when money was "backed by gold".
 The good old days of the Gold Standard.
 It gave our money this sense of tangibility.
 This way of thinking is rooted in the **Commodity Theory of Money**, which claims that money has intrinsic value, often tied to something like gold or silver.

 ## Gold, Measurement, and Value
 Picture a gold bar.
 It has physical properties such as length, width, height, and weight, which we measure in inches, centimeters, pounds, or ounces.
 But it also has a more subjective property: **its value to humans** (we love rare shiny things).
-And we measure that value in dollars, pounds, euros, or yen.
+And we can measure that value in dollars, pounds, euros, yen, etc.

 In this case, money isn't the gold, it is a measurement of the value of the gold.